denis-stepanov/advent/README.md

 Remaining parameters are jingle names, or masks using simple regular expression syntax (`*`, `?`). `import` takes file names as parameters; other commands operate on track names (without file extension).
 When using track name regular expressions in shell, remember to protect them from shell expansion using quotes.

 The tool by default does not overwrite existing tracks in any direction; if this is desired, pass the `-o` option.
-As overwriting is a potentially expensive operation, the tool will first check SHA1 of the source and of the target and will refuse update if they match (i.e., update would make no difference).
-If this heuristic is not desired (e.g., when the target is suspected to be corrupted), use `-O` (unconditional overwrite) option.
+As overwriting is a potentially expensive operation, the tool will first check SHA1 of the source and of the target and will refuse update if they match (i.e., if update would make no difference).
+If this heuristic is not desired, use `-O` (unconditional overwrite) option.

+To make sure the database is perfectly in sync with the snapshot on the file system, pass `-s` parameter during import.
+This will overwrite all tracks that appear different and delete all those not having a matching file.
+Similarly in opposite direction: if you specify `-s` during export, the file system snapshot will be aligned to the database content.

 Examples of use: